kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 * TOC
 {:toc}

-By walking through this guide you will learn essential skills of creating Kaa-based applications as well as understanding of the Kaa approach in general.
+By walking through this guide, you will learn essential skills of creating Kaa-based applications, as well as the understanding of the Kaa approach in general.
 We'll cover here basic yet realistic example of collecting data from the sensor devices.
 For more advanced Kaa features, refer to the [next steps section](#next-steps).